 Hired and non-owned auto insurance provides liability coverage for cleaning professionals who get into an accident while driving their own vehicle to conduct company business.
 It also covers leased and rented vehicles.

 While commercial auto insurance is a must-have for small businesses that depend on a vehicle to transport cleaning equipment to clients’ homes and businesses, it does not cover risks beyond those related to your vehicle.
-Owners of pool cleaning businesses, janitorial services companies, carpet cleaning businesses, and other cleaning professionals should also consider:
+Cleaning professionals should also consider:

 General liability insurance: This policy helps pay for expenses related to third-party accidents, like a client slipping on a wet floor after you mop.
 Your clients may require this type of insurance in their contracts.

 Workers’ compensation insurance: This policy is required in most states for businesses that have employees.
 It can cover medical expenses if an employee is injured on the job.
 For example, if a window cleaner falls off a ladder and has a concussion, workers’ comp can pay for medical bills as well as partial lost wages.

 Janitorial bonds: Also known as employee dishonesty bonds, janitorial bonds protect your business against employee theft of client property.
 Many clients won’t hire a cleaning business that doesn’t have this coverage.

 Are you ready to safeguard your cleaning company's car, truck, or van with commercial auto insurance?
 Simply complete our easy online application today.
 Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.